PathVisio/libGPML/README.md

 Introduction
 ------------

-LibPathVisio is a programming library that helps you read, write, validate, manipulate, and convert files and data streams in the [GPML (Graphical Pathway Markup Language)](https://pathvisio.github.io/documentation/GPML) format.
+libGPML is a programming library that helps you read, write, validate, manipulate, and convert files and data streams in the [GPML (Graphical Pathway Markup Language)](https://pathvisio.github.io/documentation/GPML) format.

 Why not simply use a generic XML parsing library?
-A specialized library such as libPathVisio offers many advantages over using a generic XML library directly.
+A specialized library such as libGPML offers many advantages over using a generic XML library directly.
 Here are some:

-* **Java object model**.  libPathVisio's object model and API are designed around GPML and the operations that are commonly needed when working with GPML.
+* **Java object model**.  libGPML's object model and API are designed around GPML and the operations that are commonly needed when working with GPML.

-* **Validation**. libPathVisio implements all the validation rules defined in the GPML specifications.
+* **Validation**. libGPML implements all the validation rules defined in the GPML specifications.

-* **Conversion**: libPathVisio can convert between GPML2013a and GPML2021.
+* **Conversion**: libGPML can convert between GPML2013a and GPML2021.
 Conversions between GPML2013a and older

-LibPathVisio works on Linux, Windows, and  MacOS X, and other operating systems.
+libGPML works on Linux, Windows, and  MacOS X, and other operating systems.

 Library Architecture
 ------------

-LibPathVisio consists of mainly the ....Documentation in progres...and java object model classes.
+libGPML consists of mainly the ....Documentation in progres...and java object model classes.

 <p align="center">